Step 1: We measure you

 After you've received an adjustment, we'll monitor your healing process as the spine begins to make positive changes.
 As spinal stability improves, tissue repair occurs and your spine will become more resilient.

 We'll also incorporate mobility training to help your adjustments hold longer.
-You'll never need frequent and repetitive visits with this approach.
+You'll never need frequent visits with this approach.

 77.8% of our patients hold their spinal corrections for 2-6 months.